tony-aw/tinycodet/README.md

 non-numeric case, providing a matrix of ordering ranks would probably be faster and give more accurate ordering.

-If `mat` is a matrix of non-repeating sample of random integers (i.e. `sample(1:length(x), replace=FALSE)`), `x %row~% mat` will randomly shuffle the elements of every row, where the shuffling order of every row is independent of the other rows.
+If `mat` is a matrix of non-repeating random integers (i.e. `sample(1:length(x), replace=FALSE)`), `x %row~% mat` will randomly shuffle the elements of every row, where the shuffling order of every row is independent of the other rows.
 Similarly, `x %col~% mat`